Two-dimensional FrBD friction models for rolling contact: extension to linear viscoelasticity: Numerical simulations

-Compared with the FrBD$_1$-KV formulation employed in \cite{FrBDroll}, inspection of Figs.~\ref{fig:GoughRect} and~\ref{fig:GoughEll} indicates that the additional relaxation effects introduced by the FrBD$_2$-GM and FrBD$_3$-GM models tend to attenuate both the tangential forces and moments, yielding trends of slightly lower magnitude.
-The effect is particularly evident in the vertical moment, for both rectangular and elliptical contact areas.
-These conclusions remain valid when considering the presence of large spin slips, as illustrated in Figs.~\ref{fig:GoughRect} and~\ref{fig:GoughEll}.
+Local hysteresis affects rolling contact friction also directly: compared with the FrBD$_1$-KV formulation employed in \cite{FrBDroll}, inspection of Figs.~\ref{fig:GoughRect} and~\ref{fig:GoughEll} indicates that the additional relaxation effects introduced by the FrBD$_2$-GM and FrBD$_3$-GM models tend to attenuate both the tangential forces and moments, yielding trends of slightly lower magnitude.
+Phenomenologically, this may again be explained by observing that, due to the distributed character of the rolling contact process, viscous damping acts spatially along the contact patch length, producing smaller bristle deformations and forces in the proximity of the trailing edge, as also confirmed in simulation.
+The attenuation is particularly evident in the vertical moment, for both rectangular and elliptical contact areas, where the presence of relaxation over multiple time scales appears to influence not only its magnitude, but also the position of its peak value.
+These conclusions remain valid when considering the presence of large spin slips, as illustrated in Figs.~\ref{fig:RectSpins} and~\ref{fig:EllSpins}.
+In this context, particular attention should be given to the role of viscoelastic relaxation in mitigating the asymmetrisation effects induced by large effective spin values, as observed in both Figs.~\ref{fig:RectSpins}(b) and~\ref{fig:EllSpins}(b).
+This behaviour is physically intuitive and arises from the same mechanisms discussed above: viscous damping attenuates nonlinear coupling interactions by reducing the bristle deformations, which, in turn, results in a more symmetric trend of the lateral and longitudinal forces.

+Additional numerical investigations, not reported here for the sake of brevity, were carried out by varying the rheological parameters listed in Table~\ref{tab:parameters} whilst keeping $n=1$ and $n=2$ fixed.
+These parametric studies did not reveal any substantial differences in the predicted response, indicating that the model behaviour is essentially determined by the rheological order, but relatively insensitive to moderate variations of the adopted coefficients.